 First Aid Treatment for Scolding Burns

-One of a parents most common fears is for there child to receive a form of burn.
+One of a parent’s most common fears is for their child to receive a form of burn.
 This is in part for both the pain it causes and the long term scaring that it can leave.
 So what is the correct First Aid treatment for Scolding or Thermal Burns?